Prithika1810/100-Days---100-Cybersecurity---Projects/Day-12-Network-Forensics-And-Suspicious-Connections-Analysis/README.md

-# Day 12 — Linux Network Forensics & Suspicious Connections Analysis
+# Day 12 — Network Forensics And Suspicious Connections Analysis

 This module focuses on identifying and analysing active network listeners on a Linux system.
 The goal is to map open ports to running processes, investigate the associated binaries,